A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

-The same behavior can be observed when examining the space of discrete probability distributions over four outcomes.
+The same behaviors can be observed when examining the space of discrete probability distributions over four outcomes.
 Distributions over four outcomes can be analyzed on the 3-simplex, which is defined by:

 The 3-simplex is visualized as a regular tetrahedron in $\mathbb{R}^3$, where each vertex again corresponds to a degenerate distribution concentrated entirely on one outcome.
-Here, the level sets of the measures trace out a thin surface embedded within the simplex, displaying the characteristic geometric imprint of the corresponding measure.
+Here, the level sets of the measures trace out a thin surface embedded within the simplex, illustrated in Figure~\ref{fig:measure_sets4} for sharpness and entropy.